ballercat/walt/README.md

 ## Syntax

-Initial grammar definition is provided in the `/docs/gramar.md`
+Initial grammar definition is provided in the `/docs/grammar.md`

 ### Statements and Expressions

-WAlt splits its syntax into statements and expressions(like JavaScript).
+WAlt splits its syntax into statements and expressions (like JavaScript).

 ### Comments